PsyTeachR/ads-v1/docs/01-intro.md

 ### Reproducibility {#intro-reproducibility}

-In this class, you will be learning how to make <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/r#reproducible'>reproducible</a> reports.
+In this class, you will be learning how to make <a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> reports.
 This involves writing scripts that transform data, create summaries and visualisations, and embed them in a report in a way that always gives you the same results.

 When you do things reproducibly, others (and future you) can understand and check your work.
 You can also reuse your work more easily.
 For example, if you need to create a report every month with the social media analytics for your company, a reproducible report allows you to download a new month's data and create the report within seconds.
 It might take a little longer to set up the report in the first instance with reproducible methods, but the time it saves you in the long run is invaluable.